vimcasts/vimcasts.org/source/episodes/71-meet-neovim.md

 :tags: Neovim
 ---

-In this video, we'll see how to install and set up NeoVim so that it reuses your existing Vim configuration files.
+In this video, we'll see how to install and set up Neovim so that it reuses your existing Vim configuration files.
-Most plugins should work in NeoVim just like they do in Vim.
+Most plugins should work in Neovim just like they do in Vim.

 READMORE